Here's Your First Sneak Peek At The Newest Emoji Coming To iPhones

 Genies, exploding heads, and zebras, oh my!

-In honor of World Emoji Day, Apple is giving a surprise sneak peek at 12 of the new emoji that will grace iPhone screens later this year.
+In honour of World Emoji Day, Apple is giving a surprise sneak peek at 12 of the new emoji that will grace iPhone screens later this year.

 While we've seen renderings of Emoji 5.0, the 56 new icons approved by the Unicode Consortium earlier this year, this is the first official look at the symbols as they'll appear on iPhones, Apple Watches, and Macs.
 Because fonts vary from one platform to the next, how emoji appear on Android versus iOS products differs, as does Twitter versus Facebook and other sites.